Summer Show Schedule

 An exhibit is composed of natural plant material, with or without accessories, contained within the space specified in the show schedule.
 Plant material to predominate in all classes.
 Unless stated, the space allowed is: width 76 cm, depth 76cm (30"), height optional.
 Exhibits mady be brought already or partially done..
 Tables are covered in a light blue/grey fabric.
 This year, exhibitors may bring exhibits partially or wholly done, in order to reduce time spent in the hall.

-206 Branching Out - an exhibit not using floral foam
+206 ? - an exhibit not using floral foam

-207 Summer into Autumn - Novice class, for those who have not won a prize at a show, apart from a village show.
+207 ? - Novice class, for those who have not won a prize at a show, apart from a village show.

 COOKERY

 The Cookery Cup will be awarded for the most points in this section.
-Holder: Judy Payne
+Holder: Andy Russell

 The Mrs N Humphrys Perpetual Challenge Cup will be awarded for the best exhibit in this section.
-Holder: Ellie Priddle
+Holder: Andy Russell

 Entry fee 40 pence per class Prizes: 1st £2, 2nd £1.50 3rd £1